IsmaHub/FreeText/README.md

     <h1 id='target'></h1>
 </body>
 ```

-And now, we write the code for instantiate a ``FreeText`` object whicht will do the magic.
+And now, we write the code for instantiate a ``FreeText`` object which will do the magic.
-Only require invoke the **autowriting** function whicht need receive a object as param.
+Only require invoke the **autowriting** function which need receive a object as param.
 This object only require two properties:

 1. An array of strings with the words or sentences that it will write.
 2. And a string of CSS selector type of the element (in this case ``'#target'``).